breatheco-de/content/src/content/lesson/what-is-sql-database.md

 To ensure integrity, we need to follow the following rules:

-+ **Unique user columns**: This will avoid having users with the same email, with the same social security number, countries with the same name, etc.
++ **Unique user columns**: This will avoid having users with the same email, the same social security number, etc.
 + **Using foreign keys** (restrictions): This will avoid having a baseball player on a team that does not exist, for example.
-+ Specify **default values** and which columns can be **NULL** in the tables definition.
++ Specify **default values** and which columns can be **NULL** in the table's definition.
 + **Use enumerations**: These are great for setting the possible values of a column.
 For example, if we had a "Sex" column on a person, a good enumeration might be "Male", "Female", "No answer".
-+ **Using transactions (commit and rollback)**: We'll talk about that next; Transactions are a good way to roll back in time if something goes wrong.
++ **Using transactions (commit and rollback)**: We'll talk about that next.
+Transactions are a good way to roll back in time if something goes wrong.

 #### Transactions

 A transaction is a sequence of operations (such as INSERT, UPDATE, SELECT) performed on your database.
-For a transaction to be complete all operations must be successful.
+For a transaction to be complete, all operations must be successful.
 If one operation fails, the whole transaction fails.

-All transactions must ensure 4 main properties (known as ACID properties): atomicity, consistency, isolation and durability.
+All transactions must ensure 4 main properties (known as ACID properties): Atomicity, Consistency, Isolation and Durability.

 #### SQL Transactions